scottvr/gtrsnipe/README.md

 E|--8-----8-----------------8-----8---------------|
 ```

-OK, that's better; a little easier to fret, but is bit high up on the neck IMHO.
+OK, that's better; a little easier to fret, but it is bit high up on the neck for my taste.
 Let's try tweaking the default "sweet-spot" from the first 12 frets, to just the first four frets plus the open string.

-with `--sweet-spot-*` and `--string-switch-penalty`:
+with `--sweet-spot-*` and `--string-switch-penalty`,
-the measure comes out exactly how I would have played it:
+the measure comes out exactly how I would have transcribed it manually:
 ```
 e|------------------------------------------------|
 B|------------------------------------------------|